misingnoglic/misingnoglic.github.io/_posts/2018-10-12-college-guide-what-is-cs-how-to-pick-school.markdown

 ---
 layout: post
-title:  "Arya's Computer Science College Guide: Part 1"
+title:  "Arya's Computer Science College Guide"
-subtitle: "What is Computer Science, and five tips to choosing a school."
+subtitle: "What is Computer Science, and five tips to choosing a great CS school for you."
 date:   2018-10-12 00:00:00
 categories: [Educational]
 hide: false